-Regarding (1): As the sole Shareholder of the Company, Munich Health Holding AG has the widest powers to adopt or ratify any action related to the Company.
+Regarding (1): As the sole Shareholder of the Company, ERGO Reiseversicherung AG has the widest powers to adopt or ratify any action related to the Company.
 It exercises its powers within the General Meeting as required by law.
 Consequently, it is competent to, among other things, modify the Company's capital structure and its Articles of Association, nominate/revoke the members of the Board of Directors, approve the annual accounts, decide on the dividends' distribution or modify the corporate objectives.
-Following the restructuring of health business of Munich Re AG, Munich Health Holding AG is to be superseded by ERGO Reiseversicherung AG as the sole Shareholder of the company, presumably still formally to be completed in 2021
+Following the restructuring of health business of Munich Re AG, Munich Health Holding AG has been superseded by ERGO Reiseversicherung AG as the sole Shareholder of the company, with effect of 5th October 2021.